srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

         }
     ```

-    Notice, the first block of code within the `OnDesiredPropertyChanged` event handler method that reads the `telemetryDelay` property value from the Device Twin Desired Properties.
+    Notice the first block of code within the `OnDesiredPropertyChanged` event handler method that reads the `telemetryDelay` property value from the device twin desired properties.
 This code also take the value specified and modifies the `this._telemetryDelay` variable with the desired value to reconfigure the delay time between sending simulated sensor readings to Azure IoT Hub.
 Remember, this `this._telemetryDelay` variable is used within the `Task.Delay` call inside the `while` loop of the `SendDeviceToCloudMessagesAsync` method.

-    Notice, the second block of the code within the `OnDesiredPropertyChanged` event handler method that reports the current state of the device to Azure IoT Hub.
+    Also notice the second block of the code within the `OnDesiredPropertyChanged` event handler method that reports the current state of the device to Azure IoT Hub.
 This code calls the `DeviceClient.UpdateReportedPropertiesAsync` method and passes it a **TwinCollection** method that contains the current state of the device properties.
-This code is how the device reports back to IoT Hub that it received the Device Twin Desired Properties changed event, and has now updates it's configurations accordingly.
+This code is how the device reports back to IoT Hub that it received the device twin desired properties changed event, and has now updates it's configurations accordingly.
 It also reports what the properties are now set to, in case they would be different than the desired state received, so that IoT Hub can maintain an accurate Device Twin that reflects the state of the device.

-1. Now that the device can receive updates to the Device Twin Desired Properties from Azure IoT Hub, it also needs to be coded to configure it's initial setup when the simulated device begins execution.
-To do this the device will need to load the current Device Twin Desired Properties from Azure IoT Hub, and configure itself accordingly.

-1. Locate the `// TODO 2` comment within the `RunAsync` method.
-Paste in the following code that loads the current Device Twin Desired Properties from Azure IoT Hub for the device, and then uses the same `OnDesiredPropertyChanged` method defined previously to configure the device accordingly.
+1. Now that the device can receive updates to the device twin desired properties from Azure IoT Hub, it also needs to be coded to configure it's initial setup when the simulated device begins execution.
+To do this the device will need to load the current device twin desired properties from Azure IoT Hub, and configure itself accordingly.
+Locate the `// TODO 2` comment within the `RunAsync` method, and paste in the following code that loads the current device twin desired properties from Azure IoT Hub for the device, and then uses the same `OnDesiredPropertyChanged` method defined previously to configure the device accordingly.

     ```csharp
     // TODO 2: Load Device Twin Properties since device is just starting up